 Anemone (anemone sylvestris) – Again there are many different varieties of Anemone, some of them well mannered, but this particular spring blooming Anemone Sylvestris, not so much.
 These pretty little white wind flowers spread like wildfire.
 I would not add this variety to my gardens again.

 Blue Lobelia (lobelia siphilitica) – Not to be confused with the annual lobelia variety or the red perennial Cardinal Flower (lobelia cardinalis).
-Blue Lobelia is wildflower that is very pretty when it is blooming, but it spreads by seed like crazy.
+Blue Lobelia is a native wildflower that is very pretty when it is blooming (for maybe 2 weeks), but it spreads by seed like crazy.
 This is one flower that I think needs to stay in a wild prairie or meadow setting and not in home gardens.
 Just my opinion.

 How to Avoid Getting Invasive Perennials